 Would you visit Belgium and try the beer?
 Where would you like to visit in Belgium?
 Let us know in the comments!

-And want to read about wine?
+And want to read more?
 Check out these posts:

 * Oliver, Garrett.
 The Oxford Companion to Beer.
 New York, NY, Oxford University Press, Inc., 2011.